 - Details of whoever is obtaining the permit

 A Single business permit (Sbp) is required for the smooth operation of any business in Kenya.
-It ensures that a business complies with the established rules for that specific type of business.
+It ensures that a company complies with the established rules for that specific type of business.

-The procedure for obtaining a business permit is the same but the cost might vary depending on the size, type, and location of the business.
-The permit will also come in handy when acquiring a loan and applying for government Tenders.
+The procedure for obtaining a business permit is the same, but the cost might vary depending on the size, type, and location of the business.
+The license will also come in handy when acquiring a loan and applying for government Tenders.